Hortofagos/International-Dollar/README.md

 # International-Dollar

+Github contributions will be rewarded with 1000-100000 International Dollars.
+Just comment your IND address.

+Setup process:
+git clone

 About 5,000 years ago that the Mesopotamian people created the shekel, which is considered the first known form of currency.
 Since then, we have come a long way in our monetary system.
 From Gold and Silver